django/channels/docs/community.rst

 * DjangoChannelsJsonRpc_, a wrapper for the JSON-RPC protocol.
 * channels-demultiplexer_, a (de)multiplexer for ``AsyncJsonWebsocketConsumer`` consumers.
 * channels_postgres_, a Django Channels channel layer that uses PostgreSQL as its backing store.
+* channels-auth-token-middlewares_, Django REST framework token authentication middleware and SimpleJWT_ middleware, such as QueryStringSimpleJWTAuthTokenMiddleware_ for WebSocket authentication.

 If you'd like to add your project, please submit a PR with a link and brief description.